shadowcache/ShadowCache/README.md

 ## Config

 Conifg your presto cluster just as common, but replace the `hive.properties` with the `conf/hive.properties`.
-There are serveral parameters in this file, and these are the most important of ShadowCache:
+There are serveral parameters in this file, we list some important parameters as follow:

 | parameters                           | meanings                                                     |
 | ------------------------------------ | ------------------------------------------------------------ |